nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 instructions:

 1. Type `s-list` into the _Command Box_.
-2. Press `Enter` to execute the command.
+2. Press "Enter" to execute the command.

 Outcome:

 1. The _Result Display_ will show a success message.
-2. The _Sales Tracker Pane_ will show a list of the drinks sales in descending order, where the drink with the most sales is on the top of the list.
+2. The Sales Tracker inside the _Main View_ will show a list of the drinks sales in descending order, where the drink with the most sales is listed on top.

 {Example outcome screenshot to be added later}